 This was a group assignment.
 I teamed up with Joshua Kuntandi (Indonesia), Harry Nguyen (Vietnam), and Luxi Vy (Vietnam).
 It was a pleasure to work with them and I really had fun times doing this assignment with them.
 We also ended up to be the best team for this assignment.
 Yeay!!

+Keep in mind that this assignment only covers the first half of the techniques that were taught.
+So, you will see that we only use the basic technique.
 To make this post easier to read, I will explain about the description, objective, result, and the final takeaways.
 Happy reading!

 We were given some information about the movie producers and composers network.